 “For people who have been using heroin for over a decade, a lot of them spend a lot of their time either under the influence and/or trying to get funds — sometimes that can involve criminal activity, sometimes that can involve putting yourself in a very dangerous situation,” he said.

 Despite these apparent benefits, HAT and SCS face profound legal resistance in the United States.
-Heroin is a Schedule I drug according to the Drug Enforcement Agency, meaning that it “has no currently accepted medical use and a high potential for abuse.”
+Heroin is a Schedule I drug according to the Drug Enforcement Administration, meaning that it “has no currently accepted medical use and a high potential for abuse.”

 Researchers are still able to conduct clinical trials with Schedule I substances, but such work involves a significant amount of bureaucracy and red tape.